-None of the other classes of financial wealth were found to have as strong a relationship with homeownership as liquid financial wealth.
-Initial estimates, which included splines for all the other financial wealth variables, resulted in generally insignificant coefficients.
+Interestingly, none of the other classes of financial wealth were found to have as strong a relationship with homeownership as liquid financial wealth.
+Initial estimates, which included splines for all of the other financial wealth variables, resulted in generally insignificant coefficients.
 As previously described, the measures of business wealth were consistently insignificant and so were dropped from the model.
 The magnitude of real estate wealth was also not significant, although the presence of this type of wealth (as captured by a dummy variable indicating some positive real estate wealth) was found to have a positive association with homeownership.
-Households with some real estate wealth were 43 percent more likely to buy than other households were, all else being equal.
-It may be that the ownership of other real estate indicates individuals who are willing to take on this investment risk and are familiar with real estate transactions and so are more likely to be attracted to owning their own home.
-Given that the level of real estate wealth was not significant, this indication of willingness to buy property appears to be more important than the amount of wealth in other properties.
-Similarly, the amount of wealth in vehicles was not statistically significantly associated with the probability of homeownership, but having some nonzero vehicle wealth is significant and positively associated with homeownership.
+Households with some real estate wealth were 43 percent more likely to buy than other households, all else equal.
+It may be that the owning of other real estate indicates individuals who are willing to take on this investment risk and familiar with real estate transactions, and so more likely to be attracted to owning their own home.
+Given that the level of real estate wealth was not significant, this signaling of willingness to buy property appears to be more important than the amount of wealth in other properties.
+Similarly, the amount of wealth in vehicles was not statistically significantly associated with the probability of homeownership, but having some non-zero vehicle wealth is significant and positively associated with homeownership.
 The largest association is with high levels of positive vehicle wealth and the smallest with negative vehicle wealth.
 It may be that the presence of vehicle wealth is an indication of an ability to accrue savings as needed.
 Finally, unsecured liabilities are found to have a generally weak association with homeownership.
-The main result is that low levels of unsecured liabilities are associated with a greater likelihood of home purchase, perhaps indicating that these households are active but reasonable users of credit and so represent good credit risks.
+The main result is that low levels of unsecured liabilities are associated with a greater likelihood of home purchase, perhaps indicating that these households are active, but reasonable, users of credit and so represent good credit risks.
 Levels of unsecured debt above \$2,000 begin to lower the probability of ownership, but the magnitude is small and the coefficients are not statistically significant.

-Given the importance of the financial variables for this study and to shed some light on the role of liquid financial assets and wealth generally in the transition to homeownership, exhibit 4 presents summary information on these variables at the time of wave 3 for households that subsequently purchased a home and those that were not observed to buy.
-A fairly substantial difference is present in the average liquid assets as of wave 3 between buyers and nonbuyers, with buyers having 40 percent more liquid assets on average; however, the average masks the fact that a large share of both buyers and nonbuyers has limited amounts of liquid assets.
-The median level of liquid assets is only \$928 for buyers and \$160 for nonbuyers.
+Given the importance of the financial variables for this study and to shed some light on the role of liquid financial assets and wealth generally in the transition to homeownership, Exhibit 4 presents summary information on these variables at the time of wave 3 for households who subsequently purchased a home and those who were not observed to buy.
+There is a fairly substantial difference in the average liquid assets as of wave 3 between buyers and non-buyers, with buyers having 40 percent more liquid assets on average.
+However, the average masks the fact that a large share of both buyers and non-buyers have limited amounts of liquid assets.
+The median level of liquid assets is only \$928 for buyers and \$160 for non-buyers.
 In fact, 71 percent of buyers had less than \$5,000 in liquid assets as of wave 3.
-The largest difference between the two groups in terms of the distribution of liquid assets is the share with no positive liquid assets, which amounts to 43 percent of nonbuyers and 23 percent of buyers.
-Given the generally low level of liquid financial assets among buyers and the large difference in the share with some financial assets, it is not surprising that the statistical model finds that low levels of liquid assets are the most critical factor in predicting which households will become owners.
+The largest difference between the two groups in terms of the distribution of liquid assets is the share with no positive liquid assets, with 43 percent of non-buyers in this group compared to 23 percent of buyers.
+Given the generally low level of liquid financial assets among